Datamine/Function-Profiler/README.md

 In either of these ways, it may be acceptable to use `pip` or `python` instead of `pip3` and `python3` respectively, depending on your local configuration.

+## Tests

+It is possible to run tests for `profiler` before installing the module.

+From the top-level directory, simply run `python3 run-tests.py`.
+(In order to run the tests without installing the package, the tests use `os.getcwd()` and then try to locate the `profiler` module using its relative path, which assumes that the tests are being run from the top-level directory.)

+## Common Errors

+Note that `profiler.FunctionLogger` acts as a context manager on a function call.
+Consequently, a function that does not exit will not have its call time logged.
+Common cases in which you might face this error include interrupting the program before a function call finishes, or writing a function that exceeds the maximum recursion depth (so functions are repeatedly entered, but never exited before erring).

 ## PyPI